tisho/Switch.framerfx/README.md

 # Latest Release

+10/30/2020

+-   FIX: Fixed an issue where border radius wasn't being parsed correctly when using Auto Animate (Thanks, @astegmaier).

 10/07/2020

 -   FIX: Fixed an issue that prevented Auto Animate from running on latest version of Framer Motion (Thanks, Victor).